5 Reasons Why You Need Campervan Insurance

 Class B RVs are very popular these days due to their maneuverability and the rise of van lifers and digital nomads.
 For this article, I’ll primarily consider Class B RVs, though much of the same advice applies to other classes as well.

-Tips for Buying Campervan Insurance
+Campervan Insurance Advice

 Deciding on the right insurance policy for you takes a lot of time, effort, and research.
 Explaining your vehicle build and coverage needs over the phone can be challenging, so if possible, try talking to an insurance agent in person.